WIMA (AM): History

 WIMA along with four other Clear Channel Lima radio stations were initially sold to Florida-based GoodRadio.TV LLC in May 2007, but the deal soon collapsed prior to FCC approval.
 The most recent proposed deal was to banker American Securities under the new name Frequency Licensing Partners LLC, but it has yet to be completed or approved.
 As of 2009, these stations (except WBUK) remain in Clear Channel's hands.

 WIMA today

-WIMA - outside of a local morning show - airs a lineup of syndicated programs (mostly from Premiere Networks) similar to many other iHeart talk stations, including shows hosted by Glenn Beck, Clay Travis & Buck Sexton, Sean Hannity, Jesse Kelly, and Coast to Coast AM with George Noory.
+WIMA, outside of a local morning show, airs a lineup of syndicated programs (mostly from Premiere Networks) similar to many other iHeart talk stations, including shows hosted by Glenn Beck, Clay Travis and Buck Sexton, Sean Hannity, Jesse Kelly, and Coast to Coast AM with George Noory.